defoebrand/Tracker-Keeper/README.md

 To get a local copy up and running follow these simple example steps.

-### Prerequisites
+#### Prerequisites

 Ruby: 2.7
 Rails: 6

-### Setup
+#### Setup

-1. Clone this repository with `git clone` [`https://github.com/defoebrand/private-events.git`](https://github.com/defoebrand/Tracker-Keeper.git) using a terminal or command line.
+1. Clone this repository with `git clone` [`https://github.com/defoebrand/Tracker-Keeper.git`](https://github.com/defoebrand/Tracker-Keeper.git) using a terminal or command line.
 2. Direct your terminal to the project folder by entering `cd Tracker-Keeper`
 3. Run `bundle install` to install the necessary dependencies
 4. Check the config/database.yml file for matching username and password for your local postgres database
 5. Run `rails db:setup` to setup your local database.
+6. Run `rails db:migrate` to setup your database schema.
-6. Run `rails server` to start the application.
+7. Run `rails server` to start the application.
-7. Finally, direct your browser to '<http://localhost:3000/>' to view the app.
+8. Finally, direct your browser to '<http://localhost:3000/>' to view the app.

+### Testing

+> To run tests open the terminal inside the project's root directory and run `rspec`

 ## Authors